-Taxonomy and Botany of Poison Sumac
+Name Origin, Botany of Poison Sumac

-Because these bushes can grow to be rather tall (10 feet or more) and exhibit a prominent trunk, they are sometimes referred to as "trees," as well.
+T. vernix is a deciduous shrub (bush).
+Because this bush can grow to be rather tall (10 feet or more) and has a prominent trunk, some people refer to it as being a tree.

 Characteristics, Native Habitat, Help With Identification

 The new bark is smooth, the old bark rougher.

 How to Get Rid of Poison Sumac